johnchronis/ClusterResourcesMonitor/README.md

 * When it is used without Exareme create a file called workers containing the ip of the nodes that you want to be monitored (one per line)

 ## View Usage
-The statistics can be accessed through <ip of server>:8484.
+Usage can be monitored at <ip of server>:8484.

+## Log
+The detailed logs are store at the directory statsLogs